IAMOkothOnyango/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2 - this script prints all the groups the current user is part of

 3 - this script changes the owner of the file hello to the user betty

+4 - this script creates an empty file called hello